Internships

 CineYouth

-Join the CineYouth Programming Team with this hands-on internship that provides experience managing and assisting with operations related to the CineYouth Festival.
-Responsibilities include reviewing entries, updating submissions databases, developing screening themes, and active outreach to film schools and youth media programs.
-Flexible hours/schedule at 2-3 days per week, and approximately 12 hours per week.
-This remote position starts in January and runs through the end of April, with the opportunity for on-the-ground experience during the festival.
+Join the CineYouth Programming Team with this hands-on internship that provides experience programming and assisting with operations related to the 2024 CineYouth Festival.
+Responsibilities include reviewing entries, updating submissions databases, developing programing themes, creating festival communications content, and active outreach to film schools and youth media programs.
+Flexible hours/schedule at 2-3 days (approximately 12 hours) per week.
+This position is hybrid and starts in late January and runs through the end of April.
+Interns will work directly with CineYouth Festival Director, Christy LeMaster.
+Most of the work will be remote with bi-monthly in-person meetings at Cinema/Chicago’s office and on-the-ground responsibilities during the festival.

 Skills & Qualifications